FuzionView/FV-Docs/source/ticketviewer.rst

 --------------------------------

-Click on a **dot or line** to:
+Click on a **dot or line** to display the available feature information.

-Display the available feature information.
-At the top of the popup is the name of the Data Provider - who manages the data - and your Ticket Number.
-Below that is information on the source of the data.
-FuzionView displays the most up to date details available for:
+  * The name of the Data Provider - who manages the data
+  * Your Ticket Number.
+  * Information on the source of the data:
      * Feature Class - the type of utility
      * Dataset - the name of the shared data source
      * Data Owner - who owns and manages the data
      * Status from the 811 system - such as active, under construction, or abandoned
      * Ticket Number - ticket identifier from GSOC
      * Updated At - date and time the feature was last updated
      * Description (if provided)
      * Size (if provided)

-More than one utility may be located at any position, stacked one above the other.
-When that happens, you can see the details by click a link in **Nearby Features**.
-See **Stacked Features** below for more information.
+*FuzionView displays the most up to date details available.*

 .. figure:: /_static/T-Identify1.png
    :alt: Information about the selected object